Hunza, Pakistan has one of the most beautiful landscapes in the entire world – breathtaking views I can only describe as ‘heavenly.’

 This is one of those views that you will probably remember for the rest of your life, and one of the top things to do in Hunza Valley.

 Climbing up to the Eagle’s Nest really takes some effort, but the view is breath-taking.
-Even in the sub-zero temperatures, I was in awe – seeing this view of endless 7,000-8,000 metre high jagged and snowy peaks, I almost forgot about the chilly air.
+Even in the sub-zero temperatures, I was in awe – a view of seemingly endless rows of razor sharp 7,000-8,000 metre high snowy peaks, I almost forgot about the chilly air.

 For me it was one of the highlights of the entire trip, this is something you should not miss on your day in the Hunza Valley.